By Gustavoblalmiras • Last updated: March 2026

 Test drive

-- Low rpm pull: should feel strong and smooth (boost control health).
+- Low-rpm pull should feel strong and smooth (boost control health).

-After the drive
+After the drive (best step)

 - Scan diagnostics if possible: DPF soot/ash load, boost faults, EGR/intake codes.